xNaCly/SeaScript/README.md

 - result types
 - functions attached to structs
 - omitting most of the typ declarations
-- providing useful datastructures, such as growing arrays and hash maps
+- providing useful data structures, such as growing arrays and hash maps
 - 0 cost abstractions for functional approaches, such as filter, map, forEach
 - template strings
 - booleans
+- 0 cost interoperability with the c ecosystem

-SeaScript is designed to automatically provide allocation and deallocation for datastructures and abstractions.
-The goal is to compute valid, performant and safe c while allowing the developer to use a language thats minimal, nice to read and that provides the base line of features required for modern applications.
+SeaScript is designed to automatically provide allocation and deallocation for data structures and abstractions.
+The goal is to compute valid, performant and safe c while allowing the developer to use a language that's minimal, nice to read and that provides the base line of features required for modern applications.